jekil/awesome-hacking/Readme.rst

 --------------

 - `Autospy <http://www.sleuthkit.org/autopsy/>`_ - A digital forensics platform and graphical interface to The Sleuth Kit and other digital forensics tools.
+- `DFF <http://www.digital-forensic.org>`_ - A Forensics Framework coming with command line and graphical interfaces.
+DFF can be used to investigate hard drives and volatile memory and create reports about user and system activities.
 - `Hadoop_framework <https://github.com/sleuthkit/hadoop_framework>`_ - A prototype system that uses Hadoop to process hard drive images.
 - `Scalpel <https://github.com/sleuthkit/scalpel>`_ - An open source data carving tool.
 - `Sleuthkit <https://github.com/sleuthkit/sleuthkit>`_ - A library and collection of command line digital forensics tools.